UP | HOME

 • "Is it okay for the government to spy on people's phones?"

-Answer: universally No
+Unanimous Answer: No

 • "What about children, for their own protection?"

-Unanimous Answer: *That's even worse!
+Unanimous Answer: "That's even worse!
 Absolutely, no!!"

 Not only do children deserve privacy, they have a greater right and claim to it.
 They are more vulnerable and more sensitive to intrusion.
 They have less motives to act criminally.
 This leads to a tension.
 Adults should rightly want to know what children are doing to keep them safe.
 However young people need a private space to play games, explore relationships, explore knowledge, have fantasies, discover their own bodies, desires and interests.